datakaveri/iudx-MOTION2NX/README.md

 support only ArithmeticBEAVY secret sharing protocol.
 We can extend this setting to multiple (>2) data providers as well.

 ## New additions
+1. **ReLU using Helper Node :**
-1. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.
+2. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.

-2. **New gates to support constant multiplication:** This operation is multiplying a constant (which is common knowledge to both the parties) with private data.
+3. **New gates to support constant multiplication:** This operation is multiplying a constant (which is common knowledge to both the parties) with private data.
 This new gate does not require creation of shares for the constant, thereby making the operation faster.

-3. **Modular approach to Neural Network Inferencing on MNIST data:** Two compute servers are involved in the inferencing task.
+4. **Modular approach to Neural Network Inferencing on MNIST data:** Two compute servers are involved in the inferencing task.
 There are two data providers, one of them provides the neural network model (weights and biases) to the compute servers and the other data provider (Image provider) provides image that has to be inferred.
 We do not reconstruct the final output “in clear” at the compute servers in order to maintain privacy.
 The compute servers send their respective output shares